Position Title: Program Director, Ethiopia

 Freedom House promotes the spread of freedom and democracy around the world through research, advocacy, and programs that support frontline activists.
 We are a leader in identifying threats to freedom through our highly regarded analytic reports, including Freedom in the World, Freedom of the Press, Freedom on the Net, and Nations in Transit.

-Freedom House's Program Director (PD) oversees and ensures impactful implementation of a 16-month program to support civil society and human rights activists in Ethiopia to effectively conduct outreach and advocacy to deepen political reforms.
+Freedom House's Program Director (PD) oversees and ensures impactful implementation of a two year program to support civil society and human rights activists in Ethiopia to effectively conduct outreach and advocacy to deepen political reforms.
 The PD is responsible for leading program strategy and activity design and implementation, ensuring sound financial management, hiring and supervising staff, organizing and managing Freedom House’s office in Ethiopia, managing and expanding donor and program partner relationships, communications, monitoring and evaluation of program activities, and reporting.
 This position is based in Addis Ababa, Ethiopia and reports to Freedom House's Washington, DC-based Director for Africa Programs.
-The position is contingent on funding.
+Funding for this position is secured.

 DUTIES AND RESPONSIBILITIES: